 - Fiction is our focus and all genres are welcomed, but non-fiction is always considered where/when a local writer is promoting a new publication.
 We do not currently accept poetry or drama.

 - Extracts from published books may be taken from a novel or anthology/collection of short fiction with a publication date within twelve months of the event.
 (Older titles may be considered – please ask in advance).
+Extracts should make a coherent narrative when read on their own.
+Short pieces related to a book that have been written especially for 6×6 often receive a better reception from our audiences.

 - Extracts from competition winning entries from within six months of the event are likewise very welcome.
 Please list details, including a link to the competition website if available.